Score Management Committee - 6 Month Extension and Continued Funding

 Proposal: Score Management Committee - 6 Month Extension and Continued Funding

-• Status: DRAFT
+• Status: FINAL

 • Receiver Entity: The Score Management Committee Multisig